Dahi Vada (दही बड़ा) is Lentil dumplings dipped in yogurt and topped with tamarind chutney. Enjoy the yummiest and most

 Remove these deep-fried vadas into a bowl of lukewarm water and place them in it for 15-20 seconds.
 Remove and gently press between your palms so that excess water oozes out.
 Keep them aside.

 Finish making vadas with the rest of the remaining batter and put them in the water as you did for the earlier batch, remove excess water and keep aside.

 Beat curds well till frothy (there shouldn’t be any lumps) and add the water, red chili powder, cumin powder, and salt.

 Place the vadas in a serving bowl and pour the curd mixture evenly all over the vadas, covering them completely.

-Chill the vadas for sometime before serving.
-At the time of serving, take 2-3 vadas and place them in a serving plate and sprinkle some chaat powder and garnish with coriander leaves and tamarind chutney.
+Chill the vadas for some time before serving.
+At the time of serving, take 2-3 vadas and place them on a serving plate and sprinkle some chaat powder and garnish with coriander leaves and tamarind chutney.